kirypto/TimelineTracker/Wiki/domainDesign.md

 example a natural disaster in a remote area)_.
    - An event can have zero or more tags, which are strings to allow easy identification and other utilities such as filtering and querying.

+### Domain Usages

+- `Timeline`: a series of positions and events which show what has happened to a Traveler or Location throughout its existence.
+   - A timeline does not exist as a domain object on its own.
+It is an aggregate of travelers, positions, locations, and/or events.
+   - The timeline of a location would contain only events, as a location is unable to move.
+These events can reference travelers, but the timeline itself would not.
+   - The timeline of a traveler would certainly include positions and events, as each position in a traveler's journey would be included.
+      - Events referenced in a traveler's timeline will be listed at the earliest position that the event is applicable.
+      - A traveler's timeline would always begin with a position, but might end with either a position or event

 ### See Also